-Depending upon the size of the teaching facility, and specific requirements for each class/workshop or training, Becca teaches groups of up to 40 people.
+Depending upon the size of the teaching facility, and specific requirements for each class/workshop or training, Rebecca teaches groups of up to 40 people.
 Average group sizes are 6 – 12 people.

 - Classes are a fun, cost-effective way to learn basic, easy MAT in-the-body physical mindfulness practices for self-directed wellness and self-care, and performance improvement for a range of activities and issues.

-- Becca’s specialties include: Addiction; trauma; balance; walking and labyrinth walking; bone loss and bone health; Womens’ Health issues such as building resilience; jaw issues; and Survivor Wellness.
+- Rebecca’s specialties include: Addiction; trauma; balance; walking and labyrinth walking; bone loss and bone health; Womens’ Health issues such as building resilience; jaw issues; and Survivor Wellness.